Responsible Researcher: Van Touch

 RQ3.2: What are factors affecting yield and gross margin components under actual farmers’ circumstances?

-RQ3.3: How can the co-designed approaches to lifting productivity and profitability be trialed by a larger number of farmers based on their own interests and evaluations?
+RQ3.3: How can the identified factors lifting productivity and profitability be trialed by a larger number of farmers based on their own interests and evaluations?

 - Large area farm walks and field surveys